Michael Biehn: Career

 In an early draft of Alien 3 written by William Gibson, Biehn's character Hicks, who had survived the events of Aliens, was to become the protagonist, replacing Ellen Ripley (Sigourney Weaver).
 Walter Hill and David Giler wrote the final script, which had Hicks killed off in the opening scene.
 Biehn, furious upon learning of his character's demise, demanded and received almost as much money for the use of his likeness in one scene as he had been paid for his entire role in Aliens.
 Biehn reprised the role of Hicks by voicing the character in the video game Aliens: Colonial Marines and again in 2019 for an audio drama adaptation of Gibson's un-filmed script for Alien 3 released by Audible.

-Biehn had his third collaboration with James Cameron in The Abyss (1989), portraying Lieutenant Hiram Coffey who suffers from high-pressure nervous syndrome.
+Biehn had his third collaboration with James Cameron in The Abyss (1989), portraying Lieutenant Hiram Coffey who has high-pressure nervous syndrome.
 Biehn received strong reviews for his performance, with the studio lobbying unsuccessfully for him to be nominated for an Oscar as Best Supporting Actor.

 Biehn played the role of Johnny Ringo in Tombstone, including in the showdown scene with Val Kilmer as Doc Holliday.

 Biehn portrayed a Navy SEAL for the third time in the action film The Rock (1996).
 While The Rock was the most successful film of Biehn's career in terms of box office gross, it saw his billing and screen time diminished, and after that he never landed another part in a big-budget Hollywood film.

 Later, Biehn took acting roles ranging from low-budget films such as The Art of War and Clockstoppers to video games like Command & Conquer: Tiberian Sun and independent movies, such as Havoc.
 He starred in three TV series including the CBS drama The Magnificent Seven (1998–2000), the Tribune Entertainment syndicated TV series Adventure Inc. (2002–2003), and the NBC TV series Hawaii (2004).
 All three shows were cancelled because of low ratings.
 Biehn was considered to portray Colonel Miles Quaritch, the main antagonist of James Cameron's science fiction epic film Avatar (2009), but Cameron felt his appearance in the film coupled with that of Weaver would remind people too much of Aliens.

 Biehn directed the 2010 film The Blood Bond.
 In 2011 he wrote, directed and starred in The Victim.
 In 2020, Biehn was cast as the villain Lang in the second season of the Star Wars television series The Mandalorian.
 In 2022, he portrayed Ian in the eleventh season of the AMC horror series The Walking Dead.

-In 2025, Biehn returned to the Alien/Predator franchise by voicing the character Vandal in the animated film Predator: Killer of Killers.
+In 2025, Biehn returned to the Alien/Predator franchise by voicing the character Vandy in the animated film Predator: Killer of Killers.